Stella Nyanzi: Reputation and reception

 In Uganda, she has a large number of supporters, with the largest social media following of any Ugandan.
 Many collected food for her in prison.
 Ugandan scholars have praised her as standing up against "our tormentors."
 Her lawyer Isaac Kimaze Semakadde was named "most outstanding public interest litigation lawyer in Uganda" by the Uganda Law Society, in part for his work on this case.

 In Uganda, "strong cultural taboos against talking openly and graphically about sex and sexuality" exist and "homosexuality is illegal and sex education is banned in schools."
 However, Nyanzi speaks "openly - and colourfully - about sex, genitalia and politics.
 For this, she is adored by many of her fellow citizens but viewed with distaste by some of Uganda's more conservative elements."

 Exile

 On 30 January 2021, Nyanzi arrived in Nairobi, Kenya by bus, and through her lawyer, Professor George Luchiri Wajackoyah, sought asylum in Kenya, on account of political persecution by the Museveni-led government in Uganda.
+In January 2022, she was accepted to live in Germany on a writers-in-exile programme run by PEN Germany, with her three children.
+While she appreciated the freedom and protection against threats and persecution in Uganda, she wants to return one day, to contribute towards creating a future Uganda after the Museveni era.